GraceLaMar/CS415---Final-Project/database_project.md

 ## Database Summary Report

+This database is designed for NAIA men’s basketball coaches, administrators, or anyone who is really interested in the sport.
+The database allows analyst to track teams and how they progress over a season.
+It gives a detailed look into the teams, their players, the games they play each season, and a detailed look into their stats for the season.
+This provides a central system for organizing the database.

+This is also a good database for Teams and head coaches because it allows them to take a deeper dive into the other team players.
+While it doesn’t have player stats, it does have height and weight information that is important to know.
+For example, Indiana Wesleyan has a player on their team that is 7’3’ and that would be an important thing to know when getting ready to match up with them.

+From a user’s perspective, the database is designed to be straightforward and easy to use.
+All the titles are simple and easy to understand allowing you to be able to know what is going on.
+You can simply look up information though the`Teams` table and explore individual player information through the `Player` table.
+By using foreign keys, I was able to keep the data consistent instead of having to repeat the data.

+The `SeasonStats` table provides a user with an overview of a team’s performance over the course of a season.
+This doesn’t give information from individual games, but it is still able to capture a large amount of information that the user would find useful for comparing for head-to-head matchups.
+This is the main way I see a user using this database is through the comparison to get a better idea of which team they think will win.

 ### Project Overview

 This database is designed to model NAIA college basketball teams and show how each team progresses over multiple games, seasons, and rosters.